imasharc/TIN/README.md

 MP1
 The purpose of this mini project is to create a prototype application to plan and present the user interface.
 The result will be static pages showing the complete user interface using CSS style sheets.

+TIN-internet-based
+This sub-directory documents the implementation of the final project done for the internet based TIN classes (PJAIT course).
+The final project consists of several mini-projects which are highly inspired by my work published at https://github.com/antonimalinowski/TIN